adaltas/node-csv-docs/src/md/stringify/options.md

   Boolean, default to false, quote all fields of type string even if not required.
 * `record_delimiter`
   String used to delimit record rows or a special value; special values are 'auto', 'unix', 'mac', 'windows', 'ascii', 'unicode'; defaults to 'auto' (discovered in source or 'unix' if no source is specified); was `rowDelimiter` until version 4.3.1

+## Choose your style

+The code uses snake case as the conventional style for function and variable names.
+In snake case, all letters are lowercase and underscores separate words.
+It is however accepted to provide options in camel case.
+Thus, `record_delimiter` and `recordDelimiter` are equivalent when initialising a new instance of `stringify`.
+The option will be converted into snake case and exposed as such.
+For example, in case you need to access the `record_delimiter` option, use `generate().options.record_delimiter` and not `generate().options.recordDelimiter`.
+Choose the case which best fit your coding style.